Never miss an MBA/BBA update again

 IIRF Ranking Parameters

 While ranking management colleges in India, IIRF considers seven parameters to determine how good a college is.
-These parameters - Placement Performance (PP), followed by Teaching Learning Resources & Pedagogy (TLRP), Research (Volume, Income and Reputation), Industry Income and Integration, Placement Strategies & Support (PSS), Future Orientation (FO), the last one being External Perception & International Outlook.
-The meaning of these seven parameters are given below:
+These parameters – Placement Performance (PP), followed by Teaching Learning Resources & Pedagogy (TLRP), Research (Volume, Income and Reputation), Industry Income and Integration, Placement Strategies & Support (PSS), Future Orientation (FO), the last one being External Perception & International Outlook.
+The meaning of these seven parameters is given below -

-• Future Orientation (FO): Information about incubators available for start-ups and entrepreneurs, concepts developed by students and teachers is addressed in Future Orientation.
+• Future Orientation (FO) - Information about incubators available for start-ups and entrepreneurs, concepts developed by students and teachers are addressed in Future Orientation.

 S No.